Mayor Ginny Dickey

 - Falcon Leadership Mentoring Program, National School Boards Association, New Orleans

 Ginny is married to former teacher, FHUSD and EVIT Boardmember Jim Dickey, a retired Valley Metro and ADOT Executive.
-Her family includes three sons – FHUSD graduates Mike, Brian and Frank Chin (Rutgers professor, Scottsdale Fire Captain, Philadelphia musician) plus Jim’s daughter and son, all their spouses and eight grandchildren.
+Her family includes three sons – FHUSD graduates Mike, Brian and Frank Chin (Syracuse professor, Scottsdale Fire Captain, Philadelphia musician) plus Jim’s daughter and son, all their spouses and nine grandchildren.